 Gaussian fit in units of HU as a green

 The phantom-less method offers several advantages.
 The reference regions of interest (ROIs) are in direct proximity to the vertebral bodies, thus avoiding beam hardening and scatter effects caused by an external phantom.
 The method also opens the possibility to increase the utility of abdominal and thoracic CT scans.
-For example, it can be used in conjunction with virtual colonoscopy or cardiac scans , also retrospectively, to obtain an ancillary BMD assessment.
+For example, it can be used in conjunction with virtual colonoscopy15 or cardiac scans16, also retrospectively, to obtain an ancillary BMD assessment.

 Initially, QCT BMD was determined in 2D-slices, placed centrally in three lumbar vertebrae, usually L1-L3.
 With the recent advent of multi-detector CT technology, 3D image stacks can be acquired within a sub-second acquisition time, and 3D BMD analysis can be performed relatively easily.
 Other main advantages of 3D-BMD analysis are the better reproducibility due to a more stable and matched placement of the ROIs, reduced partial volume effects and reduced motion artifacts.
 This is particularly important in the case of follow-up examinations.

-The monitoring time interval (MTI), which is the minimum time over which a significant change in BMD can be expected, is highly dependent on reproducibility and bone turnover [9, 17, 18].
-Phantom-based 2D single slice QCT has an associated reproducibility error of ~3% .
+The monitoring time interval (MTI), which is the minimum time over which a significant change in BMD can be expected, is highly dependent on reproducibility and bone turnover9, 17, 18.
+Phantom-based 2D single slice QCT has an associated reproducibility error of ~3%19.
 With an average bone loss of 2.6% per year in trabecular bone of the spine, a significant change can be determined in a follow-up exam about 3.1 years later.
-The better reproducibility of phantom-based 3D-QCT of ~1.8% decreases the MTI to about 2 years.
+The better reproducibility of phantom-based 3D-QCT of ~1.8%20 decreases the MTI to about 2 years.

 Radiation dose in QCT is significantly higher than that in DXA (0.001-0.006 mSv), but is still considerably lower than that of other X-ray based examinations for osteoporosis, such as radiographs of the spine (0.7-2.0 mSv), or the annual natural background radiation (~2.5 mSv).

 Accuracy errors are still substantial in QCT.
-Averaging effects of water, fat, collagen and hydroxyappatite in trabecular bone can be responsible for an error of 5-15%, as compared with the true mineral content .
-This error can be reduced using dual-energy CT .
+Averaging effects of water, fat, collagen and hydroxyappatite in trabecular bone can be responsible for an error of 5-15%, as compared with the true mineral content13.
+This error can be reduced using dual-energy CT24.
 While this was not clinically feasible with older systems, due to the long scan times, higher radiation dose and lower reproducibility, the method has come back into the focus of current research as the former limitations have been partly resolved.